inferless/Stable-Diffusion-3.5-large/README.md

-# Tutorial - Deploy Stable-Diffusion-3.5-Large using Inferless
+# Deploy Stable-Diffusion-3.5-Large using Inferless
 [Stable Diffusion 3.5 Large](https://huggingface.co/stabilityai/stable-diffusion-3.5-large) is an advanced text-to-image generative model developed by Stability AI.
 With 8 billion parameters, it excels in producing high-quality, detailed images up to 1 megapixel in resolution.
 The model employs a Multimodal Diffusion Transformer (MMDiT) architecture, integrating three fixed, pretrained text encoders to enhance its understanding of complex prompts.
 Additionally, it incorporates Query-Key Normalization (QK Normalization) within its transformer blocks to improve training stability and prompt adherence.
 This design allows for precise and customizable image generation, making it suitable for professional applications.

 ## TL;DR: